nemears/egm/README.md

 # EGM

 EGM which stands for EGM Generic Manager is a C++ header only library to aide in creating an object pool of predefined DataTypes.
-The library is intended to be used with user defined types compatible with the library (see documentation below TODO) and then for those to be able to be used by your other programs.
+The library is intended to be used with user defined types compatible with the library (see [Usage](##Usage) section below) and then for those to be able to be used by your other programs.
 EGM is useful in substitution to a database with some more controls.
-There are predefined Managers with policies for storage, serialization and IO, but they can be tied in with existing databases or apis by providing your own policies (see documentation below TODO).
+There are predefined Managers with policies for storage, serialization and IO, but they can be tied in with existing databases or apis by providing your own policies (documentation soon, but examples in `include/egm/policies`).
 EGM is the simple, configurable and fast Object Pool Manager that can be used for so many applications.

 ## Usage